RiotGames/cinq-collector-aws/README.rst

 Region
 =======

-* Update list of EC2 Instances for the account / region
+Update the list of the following resources for a specific account and region

+* EC2 Instances
-* Update list of AMIs for the account / region
+* AMIs
-* Update list of EBS Volumes for the account / region
+* EBS Volumes
-* Update list of EBS Snapshots for the account / region
+* EBS Snapshots
-* Update list of Elastic BeanStalks for the account / region
+* Elastic BeanStalks

 Please check out the `README <https://github.com/RiotGames/cloud-inquisitor/blob/master/docs/backend/README.rst>`_ for further details on the how ``cinq-collector-aws`` works with further details on ``Cloud Inquisitor`` backend is built and what technologies we use.